JustDylan/recipeGenerator/README.md

 # Sources & Attributation

-As a disclaimer, we utilized AI to augment our abilities which allowed us to implement this proof of concept in under 24 hours.
-However, we handdesigned the premise, UML diagram, UI, and this very README.
+As a disclaimer, we utilized AI to augment our abilities which allowed us to implement most of this proof of concept within a 24 hour deadline.
+However, we hand-designed the premise, UML diagram, UI, and this README.

-Our print icon and program logo/icon are our own work, but all other icons were retrieved from [Iconoir](https://iconoir.com/).
+Our print icon and program logo/icon are our own work; all other icons were retrieved from [Iconoir](https://iconoir.com/).

 We utilized this extensive, [free recipe offline database](https://recipenlg.cs.put.poznan.pl/dataset) as our initial source for recipes.

 # Future Roadmap
-There are still features we wish to implement but ran out of time for:
+We ran out of time before our deadline to implement the following features:
 - color coding with respect to number of ingredients
 - properly saving bookmarks to disk
 - implement a more sophisticated recipe filtering (filter out by diet, calories, etc) to allow faster searching